Investment Banker: Career and Salary Facts

 What Kind of Salary Could I Have?

-In 2008, the U.S. Bureau of Labor Statistics (BLS) reported that the median hourly wage of general and operations managers within this field was $73.39 (www.bls.org).
-Of those working in the securities, commodities and investment industry, this is the highest hourly wage reported.
+According to Payscale.com, investment bankers earned a median annual salary of $81,558, as of December 2014 (www.payscale.com).
+The 10th to 90th percentile of earnings for investment bankers, including bonuses, profit sharing and commission, ranged from $44,261 to $296,615 in the same year.
+In May 2014, the U.S. Bureau of Labor Statistics (BLS) reported that the median hourly wage of securities, commodities, and financial services sales agents was $34.65 (www.bls.org).
 This figure could vary due to salary frequently being dependent on factors like the output of the individual and the strength of the market, as well as any bonuses you might receive.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: